btcven/locha/documentation/en/draft_modulators.md

 #### 2.1.1 Mechanical waves

-These waves need an elastic material medium (solid, liquid, or gas) to propagate. the particles in the medium oscillate around a fixed point, by which neat transport of the matter thourgh the medium doesn't occur.
+These waves need an elastic material medium (solid, liquid, or gas) to propagate. the particles in the medium oscillate around a fixed point, by which neat transport of the matter through the medium doesn't occur.
 In this type we can find the elastic waves, water surface waves or waves in a controlled explosion, sound waves and gravitational waves.

 #### 2.1.2 Electromagnetic waves